Neosperience/disease-explainer-chain/card.md

 Demo for a disease explainer chatbot.
 It can answer questions regarding specific disease with short descriptions and medical facts.
-Disease in the database: diabetes mellitus, hypertension.
+Disease in the database: Charcot disease, Lewy body disease.